zeppy/giuseppecastiglione.co.uk/README.md

 <p>The rest of the content was coded by myself.</p>

-<p>If I weren't already working on a new layout for this site I would improve this site by optimizing my style.scss to a more object oriented method of coding.
+<p>If I wasn't already working on a new layout for this site I would improve this site by optimizing my style.scss to a more object oriented method of coding.
 I would also change the way that my work examples are displayed.</p>